azimy-hamid/miniProjectThree/README.md

    Open MySQL Workbench.
    Create a database with the name same name as the db name you have in the backend .env.
+   Note: Once you run npm start tables and data will directly be injected into the db you created.

 5. Start the backend server: